 Staff who use computers, including laptops, for 1 hour or more at any time during their working day must undertake a workstation risk assessment.

-Speak to the Administrator/Business Manager who will be able to give you a copy of the self-assessment and run through the procedure.
-If any changes or equipment are required that cannot be resolved directly by the user then report back to your Head teacher who will see if it is appropriate to order the equipment e.g. screen riser, foot rest etc. Further advice can be obtained from the Internal Health and Safety Advisor.
+Speak to the School Business Manager who will be able to give you a copy of the self-assessment and run through the procedure.
+If any changes or equipment are required that cannot be resolved directly by the user then report back to your Head of School who will see if it is appropriate to order the equipment e.g. screen riser, foot rest etc. Further advice can be obtained from the Internal Health and Safety Advisor.

 Confidential Counselling Service